igm503/Deep-Learning-Replications-and-Experiments/README.md

 ## Projects
 ### 1 Scaling Laws

 This is a test following Kaplan et. al.'s "Scaling Laws for Neural Language Models" and Hoffman et. al.'s "Training Compute-Optimal Large Language Models".
 Since I don't have access to enough compute to estimate the relation between loss, model size, and data size for language models, I've followed Hilton's recommendation of using a small conv net with the MNIST data set.
-To allow for more variation among the measured data sizes, I copy and randomly transform the MNIST data set with rotations and distortions several times over.

-To Do: estimate formulae for optimal model size and data size given fixed compute availability.
+I also test with an MLP model and perform another test for both model types with the EMNIST dataset with elastic distortions to try to approximate a situation in which more than the 60,000 MNIST images are available.
+In all cases, the models scale much more with size than with data, but the limited amount of unique data makes me suspicious of these results.

 ### 2 Transformers